tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/资源访问异常/访问文件返回404 NoSuchKey_intl_en.md

 ## Troubleshooting Procedure

-Check whether the URL and the case of the accessed file is correct.
+Check whether the URL and the case of the accessed file are correct.
  - If yes, [contact us](https://intl.cloud.tencent.com/support).
  - If not, modify the file URL.
 For the naming conventions of objects, see [Object Overview](https://intl.cloud.tencent.com/document/product/436/13324).